Go Write Your Book:

 We don't want to be mere lecturers in craft, foisting the same lessons on every student.
 We are teachers who get to know each student one on one, face to face and in writing, and we tailor our instruction to our students' artistic needs.

-Our weeklong summer and winter residencies take place at the Mountain View Grand Resort in Whitefield, New Hampshire.
-There, we faculty meet with our students (our "mentees") in workshops and seminars.
-The conversations tend to continue over meals and on the veranda, which overlooks the White Mountains.
+Our weeklong summer and winter residencies take place in person in New Hampshire.
+There, we meet with our students (our "mentees") in workshops and seminars.
+The conversations tend to continue over meals, on the grass in summer, or over coffee in winter.

 After residency, the semester begins.
-Students send us their work every five weeks; we write thorough and precise editorial letters in response.
-We make ourselves available to discuss our students' writing beyond these regular exchanges, on the phone and by Gchat and email.
+Students send us their work every five weeks, and we write thorough and precise editorial letters in response.
+We make ourselves available to discuss our students' writing beyond these regular exchanges, on the phone, by video chat and email.
 No faculty member takes on more than five students at a time.

 From a substantial applicant pool, we accept a cohort of about 16 students each semester, maintaining a student-faculty ratio of 5:1.
 Students complete four residencies during the four-semester program, and work toward a Master of Fine Arts, a terminal degree that qualifies graduates to teach at the college level.

-If you have questions about our program, please don't hesitate to contact our administrative director.
-If you have questions specifically for me, they will pass them along and I'll get in touch.
+If you have questions about our program, please don't hesitate to contact me at email@example.com.

 I look forward to hearing from you,